Foodborne Pathogen Testing

 STEC (Shiga toxin-producing E. coli) includes O157 and six other serogroups (O26, O45, O103, O111, O121, O145).
 These strains cause severe illness and are legally defined as adulterants in raw beef products, meaning any detection requires product destruction or diversion.

-How long does pathogen testing take?
+How long does foodborne pathogen testing take?

 With advanced PCR (molecular) methods, negative results for pathogens like Salmonella and Listeria are typically available in 24-48 hours.
 If a sample is presumptive positive, cultural confirmation is required, which may take an additional 3-5 days.